 Whether or not the employee feels ready to return to work, money could very well be the reason they do so.
-The employee may be the sole or primary bread winner, may not have much savings, and needs the money to pay their rent or mortgage or support their family.
+The employee may be the sole or primary bread winner, may not have much savings, and needs the money to pay their rent or mortgage and/or support their family.

 Finances can be a major concern for people who are experiencing a serious health issue.
 And this is on top of dealing with the illness, recovery, and learning to live in a changed body.

 WHAT TO DO: If your organisation offers its employees access to a confidential financial advice service, consider mentioning that it’s offered by the company to all employees.
 The Citizens Advice Bureau can also provide advice or the charity of the illness/condition your employee has (if a charity exists for their issue).

 Don’t dismiss your employee’s optimism regarding their return to work if you think they aren’t ready